5 Employee Behaviors Stunting Your Ability To Increase Your Retail Conversion Rate

 I said.
 "No. I want a cappuccino.
 I know what a cappuccino is.
 It was the absolute worst.
 The first thing he said to me was a snarky accusation that I had no idea what I just ordered."

-That would be the first employee behavior that puts shoppers on guard and limits your conversion rates: a feeling of superiority over the consumer.
+That would be the first employee behavior that puts shoppers on guard and limits your ability to improve conversion rates: a feeling of superiority over shoppers.

-Here are four more that might be affecting your conversions of lookers into buyers:
+Here are four more employee behaviors that might be affecting your sales conversion rate of lookers into buyers:

 Body odor.
-While it can be great to bike to work, in the summer especially, that can lead to sweating and, well stinking.
-Whether it comes from under their armpits, off of their clothing, or out of their mouths, being unaware of personal hygiene is one that can be hard to deal with if you haven’t told them prior about your standards.
-That’s why every job description I’ve ever crafted covers dress code and contains the words: “Maintain personal hygiene so as not to be offensive to shoppers or other employees.”
+While it can be great to bike to work, in the summer especially, that can lead to sweating and, well stinking .
+Whether it comes from under their armpits, off of their clothing, or out of their mouths, being unaware of personal hygiene is one that can be hard to deal with if you haven't told them prior about your standards.
+That's why every job description I've ever crafted covers dress code and contains the words: "Maintain personal hygiene so as not to be offensive to shoppers or other employees."
+When you're trying to increase your conversion rate, oftentimes some of the easiest to fix are overlooked.

 Snark or Sarcasm.
 When you’re around friends, it can be fun to poke fun at each other or roll your eyes.
 They get you and know it doesn’t mean anything.
 At work though, between employees on the floor, it can make a shopper feel on guard.
 If they talk that way about each other, how will they treat me?
 Much like the body odor, the best time to nip this in the bud is during onboarding.
 After that, the first time you hear snark on the floor, remind them their job is a performance for the shoppers and converted shoppers are the ones who pay their wages.

 Desperate followups.
 When I was purchasing a new car, the dealer didn’t have the model I wanted.
 I had to give a deposit and wait for three months.
 A week later, I received five phone messages urging me to come in that day to pick it up.
 Nowadays you can still annoy people by leaving too many voicemails, texts, or emails.
-The urgency and repeated outreach gives a sense you need the sale – not the shopper needs the product.
+The urgency and repeated outreach gives a sense the retailer needs the sale – not the shopper needs the product.

 Body language.
 When I do sales coaching with clients, one of the most common challenges is getting people to notice where their arms are.
 When your arms are crossed across the body, it says I do not trust you or I’m lying to you.
 When arms are thrust behind the back, it is a stance of waiting and being unapproachable.
 The best way to fix this is to look in the mirror throughout the day and check yourself.
 Arms should be at your sides, back straight but not at attention.
 And your face should be at least welcoming if not happy.